If you’re trying to determine “what does country of residence mean?” get the quick answer below, followed by important nuances later in the article.

 How Difference Residencies Are Perceived

 Many individuals decide to obtain residency in countries that offer more favorable conditions than their home countries.
-These favorable conditions can include lower taxes, warmer climates, easier to navigate business environments, safer communities, better schools, and more.
+These favorable conditions can include lower taxes, warmer climates, easier-to-navigate business environments, safer communities, better schools, and more.

 That said, not all countries are perceived favorably when it comes to banking.
 Not surprisingly, those countries that cater to individuals seeking favorable tax conditions are often singled out as high-risk.